James Longstreet: Later life

 Longstreet applied for various jobs through the Rutherford B. Hayes administration of 1877–1881 and was briefly considered for Secretary of the Navy.
 He served briefly as deputy collector of internal revenue and as postmaster of Gainesville.
 Longstreet's chief ambition was to be U.S. Marshal of Georgia.
 President Hayes appointed Longstreet as his Minister Resident to the Ottoman Empire, a position he held from December 14, 1880, to April 29, 1881.
 Longstreet suffered from the high cost of living in Constantinople.
 It prevented him from bringing his family, and the entertainment that he was expected to provide left him financially worse off than when he arrived.
-His only known accomplishments were ordering a disaster relief expedition and convincing Sultan Abdul Hamid II to reverse his position forbidding American archeologists from undertaking research in Ottoman territories.
-He was granted a 60-day leave to tour Europe before being recalled in accordance with his own desires after the marshal position became available.
+His only known accomplishments were ordering a disaster relief expedition and convincing Sultan Abdul Hamid II to partially reverse his position forbidding American archeologists from undertaking research in Ottoman territories.
+He was granted a 60-day leave to tour Europe before being recalled at his own request after the marshal position became available.

 Longstreet served as a U.S. Marshal of Georgia from 1881 to 1884, when he resigned amid allegations of corruption.
 His resignation, followed by the return of a Democratic administration under Grover Cleveland in 1885, largely ended his political career, and he went into semi-retirement on a 65 acre farm near Gainesville, where he raised turkeys and planted orchards and vineyards on terraced ground that his neighbors referred to jokingly as "Gettysburg".
 Longstreet remained active in Georgia Republican politics.
 He supported James G. Blaine over incumbent Chester A. Arthur for the Republican presidential nomination in 1884 and was a Georgia elector for Republican nominee Benjamin Harrison in 1888, while continuing to offer public commentary on the war and ongoing political events.
 A devastating fire on April 9, 1889, destroyed his house and many of his possessions, including his personal papers and memorabilia.
 That December, Louise Longstreet died.